roshanissac/nlp-project-rlhf/README.md

 # Reinforcement Learning with Human Feedback (RLHF): Bridging the Gap between AI and Human Expertise

-This is a simple implementation of the  paper "Learning to summarize from human feedback" for Toronto Metropolitan University , DS8008 Natural Language Processing W2022 Course as part of the its Data Science Master's (MSc) program.
+This is a simple implementation of RLHF based on the  paper "Learning to summarize from human feedback" for Toronto Metropolitan University , DS8008 Natural Language Processing Course as part of the its Data Science Master's (MSc) program.

 # Data